Chinook salmon: Description

 The Chinook is blue-green, red, or purple on the back and on the top of the head, with silvery sides and white ventral surfaces.
 It has black spots on its tail and the upper half of its body.
 Although spots are seen on the tail in pink salmon and silver on the tail in coho and chum salmon, Chinook are unique among the Pacific salmon in combining black spots and silver on the tail.
 Another distinctive feature is a black gum line that is present in both salt and fresh water.
 Adult fish typically range in size from 24 to 36 in, but may be up to 58 in in length; they average 10 to 50 lb, but may reach 130 lb.
-The meat can be either pink or white, depending on what the salmon have been feeding on.
+Those termed Tyee typically must be more than 30 lb.The meat can be either pink or white, depending on what the salmon have been feeding on.

 Chinook salmon are the largest of the Pacific salmon.
 In the Kenai River of Alaska, mature Chinook averaged 16.8 kg.
 The current sport-caught world record, 97+1/4 lb, was caught on May 17, 1985, in the Kenai River.
 The commercial catch world record is 126 lb caught near Rivers Inlet, British Columbia, in the late 1970s.